ppy/osu-wiki/news/2025/2025-03-09-gmt-apps-now-open.md

 ![](/wiki/shared/news/banners/gmt-generic.jpg)

-The [Global Moderation Team](/wiki/People/Global_Moderation_Team) has been a part of the game in some shape or form from its inception.
+The [Global Moderation Team](/wiki/People/Global_Moderation_Team) has existed in some shape or form since osu!'s inception.
 If you are not aware of what we do, the team is responsible for overseeing the entire osu! platform, as well as assisting community members with any queries regardless of the nature.

 The team's reach is far and wide.
 From chats, comments and forums to various community projects and the mapping community at large, we are always looking to expand our reach and make sure that everyone feels safe and welcome, and that any inappropriate activities get properly dealt with.